 Have you ever wondered why your eye care provider spends so much time carefully examining your eyes?
 Although they are looking for diseases or conditions that can affect your vision during eye exa ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Yes, a child can develop a condition called childhood glaucoma also known as congenital or pediatric glaucoma.
-The Glaucoma Research Foundation explains that this condition is rare and typically develops within the child’s first year of life.
-The cause for infantile glaucoma is that the drainage system in the eye develops incorrectly prior to birth.
-While the disease cannot be cured, proper glaucoma treatment can reduce symptoms in children.
+Yes, a child can develop glaucoma, also known as congenital or pediatric glaucoma.
+The Glaucoma Research Foundation explains that congenital glaucoma is rare and typically develops within the first year of life.
+The cause for glaucoma in children is that, prior to birth, the drainage system for circulating fluid inside the eye develops abnormally.

-Treating pediatric glaucoma in Burlingame, CA often involves a combination of medication and surgery.
-In mild cases that are diagnosed early on, patients may respond to topical treatments including eye drops.
-Surgery includes micro or filtering surgery, as well as laser surgery.
-While surgery cannot reverse vision loss due to glaucoma, it can be beneficial for improving the patient's remaining vision.
+Treating pediatric glaucoma often involves a combination of surgery and medication.
+Some patients may respond to topical treatments including eye drops.
+Surgical treatment includes gonioscopy, micro-surgery or other filtering surgery, and possibly laser surgery.
+While treatment cannot reverse vision loss due to glaucoma, it can be beneficial for maintaining the patient's remaining vision.

 Dr. Kim Cooper is fellowship trained and board certified to evaluate infants and children for glaucoma.
 Dr Rupali Apte is board certified to diagnosis and treat adults at risk for glaucoma.